Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Eigenquaternions and Complex/Spin Projections

 and

-Clearly there is a ``spin-up'' value of $ B $, and a separate ``spin-down'' value of $ B $, both complex scalars.
+There is a ``spin-up'' value of $ B $, and a separate ``spin-down'' value of $ B $, both complex scalars.
 They hold all the information of the Dirac $ \psi $ between them.
 In that sense then, the full Dirac wavefunction $ \psi $ has been embedded into the basic geometric structure in the complex plane, but $ \psi $ viewed as a quaternionic spacetime scalar, not as a spinor.
-The fact that it has been so embedded suggests that the Dirac Equation has as much in common with the complex plane as it has with quaternions.
+This embedding suggests that the Dirac Equation has as much in common with the complex plane as it has with quaternions.
 To add additional perspective on this point, the appendix to this paper discusses generalizing gauge transformations and curvatures in this structure to quaternionic values.

+On the point that the Dirac wavefunction is treated as a scalar, not a spinor or bispinor, Yuri Usachev demonstrated the validity of such an approach in 1961\cite{jtep.usachev}), based as he says on an earlier suggestion of Sommerfeld that evidently only appears in the Russian versions of Somerfeld's books.
+However, Bade and Jehle briefly do mention a similar concept in their paper\cite{bade.jehle}, before they turn away from the idea, and adopt a (standard) spinor model of the Dirac wavefunction.